atomotic/iiif-flat-metadata/readme.md

-## Folder con già i JSON scaricati
+## Case 1: folder with all JSON

-Sul terminale, scrivere:
+Open terminal, write:

 `for manifest in * ; do iiif-flat-metadata $manifest; done > ../lista.json`

-Aprire il file `lista.json` con Openrefine.
+Open `lista.json` file with Openrefine.